kelseymh/G4CMP/README.md

 If you want debugging symbols included with the G4CMP library, you need to include the `-DCMAKE_BUILD_TYPE=Debug` option.

+If you want to enable additional diagnostics in some processes, including writing out statistics files, include the `-DG4CMP_DEBUG=1` option.
+Note that this is not compatible with running multiple worker threads.

 If you want to enable "sanitizing" options with the library, to look for memory leaks, thread collisions etc., you may set the options